Requires Employers To Provide A Safe Workplace

 Signs you do:

 When that shift happens, safety moves from a checklist to a shared value.
-Even so, people start asking “what if? ” before they start the task, and they feel empowered to pause work when the answer isn’t satisfactory.
+People start asking “what if?” before they start the task, and they feel empowered to pause work when the answer isn’t satisfactory.

 6. Leadership must model, not just mandate

 Executives and front‑line supervisors alike set the tone.
-That's why if a manager routinely bypasses lockout/tagout to meet a deadline, the crew will assume that shortcut is acceptable.
+If a manager routinely bypasses lockout/tagout to meet a deadline, the crew will assume that shortcut is acceptable.
 Conversely, when leaders visibly follow the same protocols they expect from their teams — signing off on inspections, attending refresher trainings, and openly discussing mistakes — trust in the system deepens.

 7. Continuous improvement is non‑negotiable

 Regulations evolve, equipment ages, and work processes change.
-And a static safety program becomes obsolete.
-In practice, schedule quarterly reviews that:
+A static safety program becomes obsolete.
+But schedule quarterly reviews that:

 Use those insights to refine hazard assessments, update training modules, and adjust engineering controls.
 Document every change, even minor tweaks, to demonstrate a living system rather than a stagnant one.